When are You Responsible for a Deceased Relative’s Debt?

 • If they were legally responsible for resolving the estate and didn't comply with certain state probate laws

 In most places, if your spouse opens up an account in their name alone, you bear no responsibility for that debt.
-Even if you’re listed as an authorized user, you are not accountable (although if you use the account after the account holder passes away you could be charged with fraud).
+Even if you’re listed as an authorized user, you aren't accountable (although if you use the account after the account holder passes away you could be charged with fraud).

 Certain states, however, are “community property” states.
 In these states, both spouses are responsible for all debts incurred during the marriage, whether your name appears on the debt or not.
 These states include: